From Island Pond: Go 2 mi. E on Hwy 105, then 3/4 mi. S on local road.

 Brighton State Park is located on the shores of Spectacle Pond.
 A sandy day use beach and bathhouse is located on Island Pond just a half mile from the campground.

 The campground sits on the mostly undeveloped Spectacle Pond where it is common to hear loons calling at night.
-There are 5 cabins, 61 tent/trailer sites and 23 leantos.
+There are 5 cabins, 61 tent/RV sites and 23 leantos.
 All three restrooms include hot showers ($).
 A sanitary dump station is available, but no hookups.
 There are hiking trails, a camper's beach with boat rentals, nature museum, an amphitheater, a garage theater, and play area.
 At the nearby day use area there is a long sandy beach, (at the southern end of Island Pond), a bathhouse with restrooms, and rental boats.

 Nearby Things to Do: